PrITTI: Primitive-based Generation of Controllable and Editable 3D Semantic Urban Scenes

-To summarize, our method introduces: (1) the first primitive-based formulation for large-scale 3D urban scene generation at an abstract, semantic level, (2) a disentangled latent representation that enables controllable manipulation, and (3) a stable encoding of 3D object orientation and size based on Cholesky decomposition.
-Experiments demonstrate that, even after voxelizing our primitive scenes for evaluation, PrITTI achieves competitive reconstruction performance compared to a voxel-based baseline despite requiring significantly less memory.
-Moreover, it delivers superior generation quality and diversity while offering greater controllability and editability.
+To summarize, our method introduces: \textbf{(i)} the first primitive-based framework for large-scale urban 3D scene generation at an abstract, semantic level, \textbf{(ii)} a disentangled latent representation enabling controllable manipulation, and \textbf{(iii)} a stable encoding of 3D object orientation and size based on Cholesky decomposition.
+Experiments demonstrate that PrITTI achieves competitive reconstruction with lower memory requirements and delivers superior generation quality, diversity, and editability compared to voxel-based baselines.